 Whatever your thing is that you can teach your teen, make sure to present it as a project that ends with something your teen wants.
 Let’s take woodworking for example, a “DO NOT ENTER” sign for their room would be something that will pique their interest.
 You can also easily construct unique shelving that looks super complicated or a custom desk.

 Pro Tip: Make sure your teen has their own tools for whatever the project is.
-Having their own tape measure, gardening hoe or even scissors will give them a stronger sense of ownership over the project and those tools will be significant to them as their “first”.
+Having their own tape measure, gardening hoe or even scissors will give them a stronger sense of ownership over the project and those tools will be significant to them as their “first” and as the ones you gave them.

 Design it together, figuring out the decorative elements and custom features.
 Compile the supply list and make sure you have all the necessary tools.